christianm20358/Ganymede/README.md

 # Architecture #

 These applications will follow a microservice architecture, using REST API's to converse with each other.
+User authentication will be completed with SAML for optional SSO for enterprise users.

 # Completed Features #
  - [X] Websocket API - Go